yildi1337/DAQv3/README.md

 ## Evolution

-Noise measurements were performed for several combinations of modules, where the abbreviations PS and ACNV in the titles refer to the power supply and analog conversion modules.
+Noise measurements (60 seconds) were performed for several combinations of modules, where the abbreviations PS and ACNV in the titles refer to the power supply and analog conversion modules.

 The two linear power supply modules of version v1 both operate with transformers.
 This resulted in magnetic interference in the form of the mains frequency and multiples thereof.